schleuder/schleuder-website/docs/index.md

 ## Introduction

-Schleuder is a email hub for groups.
+Schleuder is an email hub for groups.
 Subscribers can communicate encryptedly and pseudonymously among themselves, receive emails from non-subscribers and send emails to non-subscribers via the list.
 Schleuder takes care of all de- and encryption, stripping of headers, formatting conversions, etc. Further Schleuder can send out its own public key and receive administrative commands by email.

 ### A "wanted man-in-the-middle"